The BD4PT project

-From a scientific-technical point of view, the project addresses different aspects for which a fully satisfactory answer has not yet been found:
+From a scientific-technical point of view, the project addressed different challenges:

-2. Determination of the origin and destination of the trip: beyond the matrix of stops that is obtained by analyzing only the routes in public transport, the public transport authorities need to know the origin and destination of the trips associated with said routes.
+2. Determination of the origin and destination of the trip: beyond the matrix of stops that is obtained by analysing only the routes in public transport, the public transport authorities need to know the origin and destination of the trips associated with said routes.
 For this, it is essential to use other data sources that provide information on the presence and activity of the population in the areas of influence of the public transport network.
-In this sense, the challenge lies in integrating new data sources that can provide a dynamic measure of the presence of the population in a given area, for example, anonymized records from mobile phone networks and / or geolocated data from apps;
+In this sense, the challenge lies in integrating new data sources that can provide a dynamic measure of the presence of the population in a given area, for example, anonymised records from mobile phone networks and/or geolocated data from apps.

 3. Expand the sample to the total number of public transport users: although the use of smart cards is widely extended among users of public transport, there is still a percentage of users who use tickets or means of payment that do not allow the travel traceability.
 Therefore, it is necessary to define a sampling expansion methodology that takes into account the available data on the sample universe.